Introduction

 \[ \frac{dS(E)}{dt} = c_{S}(E)S(H(E)-S) - e_{S}(E)S \]

 Where \(c(E)\) is the function for colonization rate and \(e(E)\) for the extinction rate.
 Both are species-specific functions of the abiotic environment such that \(H\) and \(S\) also depend on \(E\), the abiotic environmental conditions.
-A specialist persists over the landscape in a dynamic equilibrium between habitat availability, colonization, and extinction if its occupancy \(S\) is larger than zero:
+A specialist persists over the landscape in a dynamic equilibrium between habitat availability (i.e., habitat occupancy over the landscape), colonization, and extinction if its occupancy \(S\) is larger than zero:

 \[ S(E^{*}) = H(E^{*}) - \frac{e_{S}(E^{*})}{c_{S}(E^{*})} \]